vikrantmehta123/miniRegex/README.md

 - **Unicode**: Basic ASCII support (can be extended for full Unicode)

 ## Future Enhancements

-Potential additions to make the project even stronger:

 1. **Optimization**:
    - NFA/DFA compilation for linear-time matching